-Stakeholder involvement has been impacted by the COVID-19 pandemic in the 2020-2021 school year.
-Due to this, data collected from focus groups from 2019-2020 have also informed this plan.
+Stakeholder involvement has been impacted by the COVID-19 pandemic in the 2020-2021 and 2021-2022 school years.
+Due to this, data collected from focus groups over each of the past 2 years have also informed this plan.

 Future Challenges